Ruben2163/Ruben2163/README.md

 # Ruben Phagura

 Welcome to my GitHub profile.
-I am a student and developer with a strong interest in programming, economics, and finance.
+Iam a student and developer with a strong interest in programming, economics, and finance.
 My work involves building data-driven applications, conducting economic research, and designing 3D models.

 ## 🔧 Skills & Tools